peterpeterparker/daviddalbusco.com/src/blog/automatic-candid-generation-in-rust-exploring-the-ic-cdk-v0-10-0-update.md

     1: unknown import: `ic0::stable64_size` has not been defined
 ```

-The root cause of this issue is likely related to your `dfx` version.
-When I wrote this article, I was using `v0.13.1`, and after upgrading to `v0.14.1`, I no longer faced the problem.

-There is also a [PR](https://github.com/dfinity/stable-structures/pull/108) in development that can potentially help resolve the issue.
-However, implementing this fix will require updating your project with a new version of the stable structures crate.
-In the meantime, you can try using the patch that is currently in progress if you wish.
+There is currently a [PR](https://github.com/dfinity/stable-structures/pull/108) in development that will solve the issue.
+It will ultimately require updating your project with a new version of the stable structures crate but, meanwhile, you can try using the patch that is in progress if you wish.
+It worked out for me.

 ```
 ic-stable-structures = { git = "https://github.com/lwshang/stable-structures.git", branch = "lwshang/update_cdk"}